Senior Pentagon leadership quarantining after exposure to coronavirus - KESQ

 In a statement issued Friday morning, the Pentagon sought to alleviate fears that Trump’s positive Covid-19 diagnosis presented a potentially imminent threat to national security, emphasizing that the development did not warrant a change in defense alert levels or military posture.

 “There’s no change to the readiness or capability of our armed forces.
-Our national command and control structure is in no way affected by this announcement,” said Jonathan Hoffman, assistant to the secretary of defense for public affairs.
+Our national command and control structure is in no way affected by this announcement,” said Hoffman at the time.

 “The US military stands ready to defend our country and interests,” he added.